basicswap/basicswap/doc/nostr.md

   `private_key`.
 Each swap negotiates a direct message route with a fresh key pair generated for that route (exchanged in the CONNECT_REQ handshake and stored with the route), so bids and swap messages can't be linked to the node key or to other swaps by relays.
+The ACK echoes the requester's route key and must be signed by the key it announces, so a stored ACK replayed by a relay can't activate a later route.
+- Inbound events are gated before signature verification: relay messages over 72 KiB are dropped, each relay is limited to a burst of 2000 events refilling at 20/s, and at most 5000 verified events are queued for processing.
+Drop counters are shown per relay on the Settings -> Networks tab.
 - The node key can be replaced at any time with "Regenerate Key" on the Settings -> Networks tab (restart required).
 Existing routes keep their own keys, so in-progress swaps are not affected.